Welcome

 • The loss must arise from a trade carried on in the relevant tax year.

-• The loss is set against total income of the current year first, then the previous year.
+• The loss may be set against total income of the same year and/or the previous year; claims can be for all or part of the loss.

 Carry-Forward Relief